telekom/oscake-documentation/docs/oscake-resolver.md

 ```

 If an oscc file contains a [DECLARED] license in the default licensings (=when no license findings, in files matching the scopePatterns, are found during the reporter run), this license may already consist of a compound license.
 For this specific case, a resolver action also will be generated automatically, if no manual action is defined.

+## Resolver Actions based on `native-scan-results` - *automatically generated*

+If the commandline parameter `-rS "[path to the native-scan-results folder]"` is set, a *Resolver* action will be automatically created for a package in the case that its `scan-results_ScanCode.json` file contains a compound license (with *OR* or *AND*) in the tag `license_expressions`.
+As the license statement is not SPDX compliant, the single expressions are replaced by `spdx_license_key` based on the `key` of the scanners's license finding.
+The *Resolver* generates automatically an action for this specific file only (`scope` contains only the file path!)

+The sequence of the applied resolver actions is:
+1. Manually defined actions
+2. Automatically defined actions based on analyzer results
+3. Automatically defined actions based on native-scan-results

+As soon as an action for a package is found, all others are ignored!

 ## Run the "Resolver"